Vintage Fishing Rod & Reel Restoration

-Once an estimate has been approved, we'll place an order any necessary parts or components to get them on the way.
-(All parts must be paid for at the time of the parts order).
-If original labels or stickers have to be duplicated, we'll send the artwork off to have those made at this time.
-Using a tape measure we'll log the exact spot where every guide was originally placed, as well as photograph any custom wrappings.
-We'll then proceed to remove the old guides from the blank.
+Once an estimate has been approved, we’ll order all necessary parts and components to get them on the way.
+(Parts must be paid for at the time of the order).
+If original labels or stickers have to be duplicated, we’ll send the artwork off to have those made at this time.
+We’ll mark and log the exact spot where every guide was originally placed.
+We’ll then begin removing the old guides from the blank.

-Once guides have been removed, under magnification, we use an Exacto blade to slowly and methodically scrape away all of the old varnish still clinging to the rod.
-This allows us to do two things: (1) closely inspect the blank for any defects or cracks and (2) not allow any unnecessary scratches into the blank itself as would happen if you used sanding paper or a Dremel tool.
+Once guides have been removed, under magnification, an Exacto blade is used to slowly and methodically scrape away all of the old varnish.
+This allows us to do two things: (1) closely inspect the blank for any defects or cracks and (2) eliminate unnecessary scratches on the blank itself as would happen if you used sanding paper or a Dremel tool.

-We'll then prepare the rod and/or reel for painting and paint according to the desired color.
-Once painted and clear coat applied, we'll begin reassembling the rod and/or reel and adding any custom enhancements that are desired.
+The rod and/or reel is prepped for painting.
+Once painted and clear coat applied, we’ll begin reassembling the rod and/or reel and adding any custom enhancements that are desired.

 You Should Know

 If we are not happy, then we will redo the job until we are happy.
-We have repainted rod blanks three and four times, which would have been acceptable to the customer, but it wasn't acceptable to us.
+We have repainted rod blanks three and four times, which originally would have been acceptable with the customer, but not to us.
 We would rather take a loss on a job than to have a job go out under our name that we are not completely satisfied with.
 And if for any reason, you are not completely satisfied with your restoration, return it to us and we will redo the job until you are satisfied.
 That is our commitment to you.

 We hope this answers some of your questions about vintage rod and reel restoration turnaround and the restoration process.
 If you have any questions, please do not hesitate to contact us.